Find Affordable College Courses

 Harrisonburg, VA

-Our analysis found James Madison University to be the best value school for visual and performing arts students who want to pursue a master’s degree in Virginia.
-JMU is a very large public school located in the city of Harrisonburg.
+Our 2023 rankings named James Madison University the best value school in Virginia for visual and performing arts students working on their master’s degree.
+JMU is a very large public school located in the small city of Harrisonburg.

 The average tuition and fees for an in-state graduate student at JMU are $12,514 a year.